jacobsebek/wordstream/README.md

 # Wordstream
-Wordstream is a tiny (~800 LOC) typing game that I wrote in July 2020.
+Wordstream is a tiny (~800 lines of code) typing game that I wrote in July 2020.
 It is heavily inspired by [Bisqwit's WSpeed game](https://bisqwit.iki.fi/wspeed/).
 It uses `SDL2` for rendering, `SDL2_ttf` for fonts and `SDL2_mixer` for simple audio playback.